-In relation to Task 2 you should ensure that the students have the opportunity to create an appropriate range of planning documents to plan the creation of the digital graphic.
-You may refer them to the teaching and learning content for the unit.
+In relation to Task 2 you should ensure students are able to create a test plan based on the aspects of 2D and 3D character design that will ensure it is fit for purpose.
 You must not direct students to complete specific planning tasks.